HOUSING IS A RIGHT, NOT A PRIVILEGE.

 In Los Angeles County alone, the amount of homeless people is enough people to fill Dodger Stadium to capacity.

-to create housing and service options that model with respect and
+to create housing and service options that model, with respect and

-dignity, sustainable environmentally sensitive, affordable
+dignity, sustainable, environmentally sensitive, affordable

-communities with people of limited resources.
+communities for people of limited resources.

 Last night in Los Angeles County 46,000 people slept on the street, in a shelter,

 or another place not meant for human habitation.